fiji-hpc/hpc-datastore-cpp/README.md

 ### 4.3 ImageView class
 Use this, if you want to connect to one specified image (and use several read/write operations on it).
 This class will remember the image and you will not have to write it all over again.

+### 4.4 Supported features
+Limited support for image types comes from i3d library.
+This project does not put any restriction on used type (apart from voxel type, which has to be scalar).
+If you download new version of i3dlib in the future, this code will adapt itself accordingly, so there is no need for changing anything and you can use new functionality.

+To this date, only three types of image are fully supported:

+* uint8_t (i3d::GRAY8)
+* uint16_t (i3d::GRAY16)
+* float (i3d::FLOAT32)

+There is a chance, that some of other types might work as well, but with limited functionality (i. e. it depends what template do you instantiate).
+The unsupported fromat will show itself as undefined reference to some internal function.

+There is also limitation on sampling algorithm using when uploading with pyramids.
+Currently, only nearest neighbour is implemented in i3dlib.
+We hope, that one day, this will improve.

 ## 5 Samples
 There exist few samples, that can be used to check, if project is compilable, and to `quick start` your datastore journey.